-So when Valenzuela City’s lone congressional district was divided into two in 2001, he took his chance to run for public office and became the first representative of the first district in Valenzuela City.
+So when Valenzuela City’s lone congressional district was divided into two in 2001, he took his chance to run for public office and became the first Representative of the First District in Valenzuela City.

-Just six months into his first term as mayor, Senator Win ended the city’s garbage woes and turned Valenzuela into an urban model of cleanliness.
+Just six months into his first term as mayor, Win ended the city’s garbage woes and turned Valenzuela into an urban model of cleanliness.

 In the aftermath of the devastation of Typhoon Ondoy (Ketsana) in 2009, he was able to help make Valenzuela City as the first city in Metro Manila to clear its 4,459.4-hectare land area of flood debris and rubbish.

-By integrating relevant technologies in government procedures, he was also able to improve tax collection and increase taxpayers’ confidence in local administration.
+He also streamlined and simplified government transactions in his bid to rein in corruption and to improve public service by integrating relevant technologies in government procedures, he was also able to improve tax collection and increase taxpayers’ confidence in local administration.

 In fact, Valenzuela City’s revenues and income more than doubled from P900 million in 2004 to P2.1 billion in 2013.

-Senator Win made infrastructure development in Valenzuela a priority during his term, constantly improving city operations for both citizens and enterprises.
+Win made infrastructure development in Valenzuela a priority during his term, constantly improving city operations for both citizens and enterprises.